DataStabilityMetrics/DriftSense/docs/usage/stability_function.md

 ## Notes

-- Binning strategy significantly affects the result; choose based on use case.
+- Binning strategy significantly affects the result; choose based on the use case.
 - Adaptive binning requires a target variable.
 - Feature stability/drift values above a threshold (e.g., 0.1 or 0.2) may indicate drift.

----

-## Notes

-- Drift values > 0.2 generally indicate significant drift.
 - Drift methods require **binning** to be performed.
 You can use `get_bin_edges()` to see what bins are generated using vrious binning strategies.
 - Target and model drift are often monitored **weekly/monthly** in regulated industries.
 In some cases, it gets monitored quarterly or semiannually.
   This monitoring frequency is dependent on the business usage of the model.